Gorilla Tag Custom Maps: How to Install and Play

 To install custom maps into the game, you have to download a .gtmap file and place that file in your C:\Program Files (x86)\Steam\steamapps\common\Gorilla TagBepInEx\plugins\MonkeMapLoaderCustomMaps folder.

 When you launch the game, all Gorilla Tag custom maps you have installed can be accessed by going to the computer in your lair.
 Select the Map Loader tool using the keyboard and select your custom map.
-When you step on the teleport pad beside your computer, you will be sent to a game lobby for your map.
+You will be sent to a game lobby for your map when you step on the teleport pad beside your computer.

-You might have to launch Gorilla Tag, exit it, and relaunch it in order to get mods working for the first time.
+You might have to launch Gorilla Tag, exit it, and relaunch it to get mods working for the first time.

 Want to know where to get the .gtmap files for the top Gorilla Tag custom maps?
 Find them below in the next section!